codenthusiast/SmsService/README.md

 # Overview
-This microservice is implemented to act as an abstarction layer over a 3rd party SMS service.
+This microservice is implemented to act as an abstraction layer over a 3rd party SMS service.

 ## Project structure
 The solution comprises of two .NET projects: